THAT'S PROMO AT ICE! 2K19

 How is morality structured?
 You have to be prepared to strike hot sensitivity on the search for Art.
 I wondered whether I was going to act on resentment towards the systems in place and perform in a reflection of anger.
 How can I appropriate moments from this mass-market place of frenzy?
 An employee leaning on a fresh Cadillac.
 A plastic shotgun in the front seat for passers-by to perform for the camera.
 Behind her was a screen featuring herself as a cartoon graphic spinning off Grand Theft Auto.
 The entire set up of this stand had been created around this laborer's digital image.
 Paper money was strewn over the bonnet.
 As a ten year old I, never passed a single level in Grand Theft Auto; I just learned from my older brother and his friends that it was fun to keep mowing down hookers after having sex with them in the car to reclaim their wages upon pixel murder.

 There were numerous activities happening.
 Mainly nations of men from Asia, Europe, USA, Whatever.
 Big handshake moments paused for documentation.
 I felt like I went for basic reasons, not for salacious, voyeuristic purposes.
 So when I took a photograph of a man taking a photograph of another man standing between two models, I needed that man there because I was capturing the casual attitude of the fetishistic act of taking an image of people.
-This is why I did it in a non-consensual way.

 I said hi to my brother at the event.
 He works for a FinTech company.
 Whenever he ran into someone he knew amongst the swarm of 44,000 people he became part of something, felt happier - he knew someone, was recognisable, individuated.
 A really good salesman is just themselves.
-They inject their truth into the superfluous vessel and form a relationship with an object that relies on their voice for existence.
+They inject their attitude into the superfluous vessel and form a relationship with an object that relies on their voice for existence.
 The object of desire is for the salesman to channel with purpose enough for a wage.
 As a maker of objects, I know something like this feeling in the studio.
 When the product would never get made unless you motivated your own internal salesperson.
 At times of incompleteness, you have to sell yourself a 'self' to get something done.
 To move on with temporary feelings that nourish but also drain.

 I pulled myself into action on the second day feeling mightily depressed about what I’d seen the day before.
 I wore my,